Warning: This list is not for you if you must have a Hollywood happy ending.

 There is no hero on a white horse who saves the day in these movies.
 Government investigators and corporate leaders are portrayed as incompetent, corrupt and greedy.
-The controls break down or were never there to begin with.
+The controls break down or were just never there.
 The fraudster sometimes wins.
-The risk that we auditors are always warning against actually happens, and no one strolls into the sunset holding hands with a handsome prince.
+The risk we auditors are always warning against actually happens, and no one strolls into the sunset holding hands with a handsome prince.

 1. The Polka King (2017)